jonathancrabtree/cfde-submit/README.rst

   authenticate you if needed.

 - ``cfde-submit logout`` will log you out and revoke any valid cached tokens.

-- ``cfde-submit version`` will output the cfde-submit version number and exit.

 - ``cfde-submit reset`` will reset your cfde-submit configuration.